-A popular way to travel from Penang to Alor Setar is by regular bus from Butterworth Bus Station (Penang Sentral) or you can catch one of the new high-speed Electric Train Service (ETS) or Komuter services.
+One way to travel from Penang to Alor Setar is by regular bus from Butterworth Bus Station (Penang Sentral).

 Konsortium Bas Ekspres bus company have regular bus services between the two cities that operate from 06.00 until 20.00 and depart every half an hour (on the hour and at 30 minutes past).
 Their buses have a three seats per row configuration (two plus one), so you get a good large comfortable seat for the trip.